JGCRI/tethys/docs/source/user_guide.rst

 .. note::
 	**If you want to run consumption:**

-	In order to run consumption using the built-in consumption query, you can add ``PerformConsumption = 1`` to this section (it is 0 by default).
-Output files for consumption will be written to a seperate folder, named like ``OutputFolder_C``.
+	In order to run consumption using a built-in consumption query, you can add ``PerformConsumption = 1`` to this section (it is 0 by default).
+Output files for consumption will be written to a separate folder, named ``<OutputFolder>_C``.

 	In order to suppress withdrawal and only run consumption, you need to explicitly set ``PerformWithdrawal = 0`` (since it is 1 by default), and remove ``GCAM_query`` from the ``[GCAM]`` section.